halmber/user-management/README.md

 # User Management Table

-This project is a user management table application built with React, Redux, and TypeScript.
+This project is a user management table application built with React, Redux Toolkit, and TypeScript.
 The table displays user information fetched from a mock API and includes advanced filtering functionality.

 ## Features

 - **User Management Table**: Displays user information (name, username, email, phone) fetched from a mock API.
+- **Advanced Filtering**:
-- **Advanced Filtering**: Allows users to filter the table by name, username, email, and phone with real-time updates.
+  - **Client-Side Filtering (Main Branch)**: The `main` branch implements client-side filtering, allowing users to filter the table by name, username, email, and phone with real-time updates.
+  - **Server-Side Filtering with Debouncing (Debounced-Server-Filtering Branch)**: The `debounced-server-filtering` branch features server-side filtering.
+Requests are sent to the server with query parameters using a debounced function to reduce the number of API calls.
+- **Reusable Components**: The project utilizes the `clxs` utility with `twMerge` (referred to as `cn`) to create reusable components with consistent styling.
 - **State Management**: Utilizes Redux Toolkit for managing the application's state.
 - **Type Safety**: TypeScript is used throughout the application to ensure type safety.
 - **Responsive Design**: Styled with Tailwind CSS for a clean and responsive user interface.
+- **Axios for API Requests**: Axios is used for making HTTP requests to fetch user data from the server.

 ## Technologies Used